 "No one knows what will happen tomorrow, after the loud music has stopped."

-Imagine if you could beam yourself to South Korea right now.
-To Seoul, to be more precise.
-Directly into a sweaty nightclub with bursting bass and only the finest techno music.
-Your body starts vibrating and every single worry seems to vanish.
+Imagine you could teleport yourself to South Korea right now, Seoul to be more precise.
+Directly into a sweaty nightclub with bursting bass and the illest techno music.
+As soon as your whole body starts vibrating, every single worry vanishes.
 There’s only you and the music.
-No yesterday, no tomorrow -- just the here and now.
-This is exactly the feeling photographer Yoong Jang tried to capture in her series Strange Seoul Rave, which shows a different, lesser-known side of the Korean metropole.
+This is the feeling photographer Yoong Jang tried to capture in her series Strange Seoul Rave.

-Strange Seoul Rave is a reflection of your own generation.
+Strange Seoul Rave is said to be a reflection of your generation.
 How would you describe your peers?

-My generation has a variety of potentials that is difficult to limit to one single word.
-We are beginning to merge rapidly -- through globalisation we are more connected than ever and can communicate with almost total freedom.
-Before the internet, it was really hard to communicate with the other side of the world, but now we can easily find what we are interested in.
-I would call my generation the most undefinable one so far, even though the word zeitgeist still feels like a perfect match for it.
+My generation has so much potential and it's difficult to condense all that in one word.
+We are beginning to merge rapidly -- through globalization we are more connected than ever and can communicate with almost total freedom.
+Before the internet, it was really hard to communicate with the other side of the world, but now we can easily find people that are interested in the same things we are.
+I would call my generation the most undefinable one so far.

 You grew up in Seoul.
-How does it differ from life in Berlin?
+How does that differ from life in Berlin?

 It’s completely different.
-Seoul feels more like a 24/7 rush hour in every way, Berlin is more relaxed and grungy.
-In Seoul everything changes so fast, you can’t even imagine.
-I like to compare myself to a racehorse which never looks back.
+Seoul feels more like a 24/7 rush hour in every way, while Berlin is more relaxed and grungy.
+In Seoul everything changes so fast, you can’t even imagine the pace of things.
+I like to compare myself to a racehorse that never looks back when I am there.

 How do you perceive the rave scene in Seoul?

 It’s really massive right now, but we know how to deal with it.
-We have created our own culture, which makes it so attractive to people.
 If you really want to rave, you should definitely go to Itaewon.
-Almost only foreigners live there, who brought their own culture and mixed it with ours.
-It feels a bit like in Neukölln, Berlin.
+Almost only foreigners live there, who have brought their own cultures and get it all mixed with ours.
+It feels a bit like in Neukölln in Berlin.

-A rave is always noisy and easy to enjoy, and I realised how similar this is to life.
-We live in this messy world and in my head there’s this loud music playing alongside all my worries.
-Sometimes I want to give up because I haven't decided who I really want to be yet.
+A rave is always noisy and easy to enjoy and I realized how similar this is to life.
+We live in this messy world but in my head there’s this loud music playing right beside all of my worries.
+Sometimes I want to give up because in that moment I have not yet decided who I want to be.
 But you shouldn’t forget to enjoy all the moments in between this confusion as they won’t come back.
-Life is like a rave, no one knows what happens tomorrow after the loud music is gone.
+Life is like a rave!
+No one knows what will happen tomorrow, after the loud music has stopped...

-Photography Assistance: Jieun Lee, Jaehak and Hyein Choi
+Photography Assistant Jieun Lee, Jaehak und Hyein Choi